 McGill, Hughes Eugene(born: April 22, 1920 - died: January 22, 1971)

 McGill, his mother, and stepfather were living in Brooklyn, NY when McGill registered for the Army in 1942.
-His mother had remarried in New York on April 30, 1940 to Edward Booker [source: New York Marriage License Index in Ancestry].
+His mother had remarried (Edward Booker) in New York on April 30, 1940 [source: New York Marriage License Index in Ancestry].
 In 1949, Hughes McGill had returned from the Army and was again living in Brooklyn when he married Charlotte Edna Smith.

 In 1957, McGill and his wife moved to Louisville, his wife's hometown.
 Prior to the move, McGill had been a waiter for the Baltimore and Ohio Railroad Company; he filed a complaint in an attempt to collect his last paycheck from the company. [source: Award No. 10738.
 Parties to Dispute: United Transportation Service Employes The Baltimore an Ohio Railroad Company.
 Docket No. DC 10399.
 National Railroad Adjustment Board.
 3rd Division.
 Jerome A. Levinson, Referee. (online .pdf)].

 Hughes McGill had been employed by the B & O Railroad Company for a few years.
 In 1948 he was injured when the passenger train, The Diplomat, "jumped the rails in Laurel, Maryland."
 A dinner car and three Pullman cars were knocked off the tracks and a sleeper car overturned.
 McGill suffered a leg injury and was taken to Leland Memorial Hospital in Riverdale, MD.
 Source: "1 Dies; 31 Hurt in B. & O. Train Crash in MD," Indianapolis Recorder, 6/19/1948, p.
 9.